-Other heart defects may occur along with Transposition of the Great Arteries.
-About 25 percent of children with Transposition will also have a ventricular septal defect (VSD).
+Other heart defects may occur along with transposition of the great arteries.
+About 25 percent of children with transposition will also have a ventricular septal defect (VSD).
 In nearly a third, the branching pattern of the coronary arteries as they leave the transposed aorta is unusual.
-Infants may also have narrowing below the pulmonary valve which blocks blood flow from the left ventricle to the lungs.
+Infants may also have narrowing below the pulmonary valve that blocks blood flow from the left ventricle to the lungs.

-Unless there is some place in the circulation where the oxygenated and unoxygenated blood can mix, all of the organs of the body will be deprived of necessary oxygen.
+Unless there is some place in the circulation where the oxygen-rich and oxygen-poor blood can mix, all of the organs of the body will be deprived of necessary oxygen.

 Thus, in order to survive prior to surgery, the blood must mix somewhere in the heart or the body.
 If present, a ventricular septal defect (VSD) will allow some mixing, but often this does not allow enough mixing.
 Other places that mixing may occur are through an atrial septal defect (ASD) or a patent ductus arteriosus (PDA).
 Techniques used to improve mixing before surgery are described below.